-The Government of Canada has developed a thorough regime to enforce both the Temporary Foreign Worker Program and the International Mobility Program that includes both audits and inspections.
-All employers of foreign workers in Canada need to be aware of these requirements.
-The consequences of non-compliance can include bans on hiring foreign workers, administrative monetary penalties and, in extreme circumstances, criminal sanction.
+The Government of Canada has developed a thorough regime to enforce both the Temporary Foreign Worker Program and the International Mobility Program that includes inspections.
+All employers of foreign workers in Canada need to be aware of their obligations to foreign workers and the inspection process.
+The consequences of non-compliance can include bans on hiring foreign workers, administrative monetary penalties and, in extreme circumstances, criminal sanctions.
 The best way to avoid being found non-compliant is to develop best practices well before an audit or inspection commences.

 We have extensive experience representing employers who are being inspected by either the Department of Employment and Social Development or Immigration, Refugees and Citizenship Canada.
 We also help companies develop best practices to ensure that any audit or inspection is as smooth as possible.